badgeteam/website/content/en/docs/Badges/MCH2022/software-development/rp2040/_index.md

 RP2040: aka Raspberry Pico.
 This is an onboard coprocessor that handles two USB <-> serial bridges and acts as an IO extender.

-At this point in time, we have no way for the apps to include custom firmware to be run on the RP2040.
+At this point in time, we have no way for the apps to automatically load new firmware to the RP2040 along with their main functionality on the ESP32, but manually flashing a custom firmware using the recovery method is possible, although not recommended.

 Should you like to experiment with the RP2040 firmware, [its repo resides here](https://github.com/badgeteam/mch2022-firmware-rp2040).